Qabbout/Notifier/README.md

 # Notifier

-iOS to test scheduling a notification for 5 seconds with actions, use Swift, UIKit and UserNotifications.
+iOS app to test scheduling a notification for 5 seconds with actions, use Swift, UIKit and UserNotifications.

 ## Screenshots